-One of the most common questions higher education professionals receive is, “how can students make themselves stand out in a very competitive and saturated academic environment?”
+One of the most common questions higher education professionals receive is, “How can I improve my college application in a very competitive and saturated academic environment?”
 The application process can often seem overwhelming and clouded in mystery but there are some very clear steps you can take to show yourself in the best light during the application review.
 This article is here to share seven very important tips on how you can accomplish just that.

 Challenge yourself academically and receive top grades